-Applicants must be available to participate in the Playmaker Grant Lab on Saturday, July 16 at the AOSSM Annual Meeting in Colorado Springs, CO.
-This initial application includes a cover letter that introduces the proposed investigation and begins to outline specific aims of the investigation.
+Applicants must be available to participate in the Playmaker Grant Lab on Saturday, July 15 at the AOSSM Annual Meeting in Washington, DC.
+This initial application includes a cover letter that introduces the proposed investigation and begins to outline the specific aims of the investigation.

 Letter of Interest (LOI): This LOI serves as an introduction and brief description of the project you are presenting for the Playmaker Grant.
 The LOI should be signed by the Principal Investigator(s) and not exceed two (2) pages.
 Components of this letter may include: